 What cannot be overlooked however, is the bikes outstanding performance, the styling issues which were later addressed and it’s racing success.
 So, let’s not give up on the Trident just yet.

-Trident 750 Performance and Style
+Triumph Trident Performance

 Without a doubt the Triumph Trident was a revolutionary engine, the triple cylinder was the first of its kind and a stroke of genius.
 The first model was officially named the Triumph Trident T150 and later the final variation would be the Trident T160.